Alexbxxi/movies-ui/README.md

+<em> # Pulpo movies 🐙</em>

+# Introduction

+Pulpo movies is a project for watch the most rated and search available movies.

-# MoviesFrontend
+# Installation

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3. for install run de following command into the terminal: <code>npm install -g @angular/cli</code> after that install the most stable version of NodeJs with the following url: https://nodejs.org/es/ after that clone the repo and run de command <code>npm install</code> in the terminal inside the project.

 ## Development server